 There is an accessible parking stall, vault toilet and picnic area at Battery Wallace.
 The picnic area contains three accessible picnic tables located in accessible routes.
 There three additional accessible tables located on concrete pads that are not connected to accessible routes.
 There are accessible bbq grills as well.

-As you arrive at the Marin Headlands Visitor Center you will find a designated accessible parking space.
+As you arrive at the parking lot off of Field Road, you will find a designated accessible parking space.
 To the left is a restroom facility that is generally accessible.
-On your right is a ramp leading to the Visitor's Center.
+On your right is a ramp leading to some picnic tables.
 This ramp has an excessive running slope, please proceed with caution.
-The interior of the Visitor Center is accessible to people using wheelchairs.
-There are some exhibits that are tactile and there are some exhibits that provide audio recordings for visitors with vision impairments.

 Rodeo Valley Trail: